-The term "immediate family" is defined as:
+For purposes of leave other than family and medical leave, the term "immediate family" is defined as:

-- 1. spouse; - 2. son or daughter, including a biological, adopted, or foster child; a son- or daughter-in-law, a stepchild; a legal ward, or a child for whom the employee stands in loco parentis; - 3. parent, stepparent, parent-in-law, or other individual who stands in loco parentis to the employee; - 4. sibling, stepsibling, and sibling-in-law; - 5. grandparent and grandchild. - 6. any person residing in the employee's household at the time of illness or death.
+- 1. spouse; - 2. son or daughter, including a biological, adopted, or foster child; a son- or daughter-inlaw, a stepchild; a legal ward, or a child for whom the employee stands in loco parentis; - 3. parent, stepparent, parent-in-law, or other individual who stands in loco parentis to the employee; - 4. sibling, stepsibling, and sibling-in-law; - 5. grandparent and grandchild. - 6. any person residing in the employee's household at the time of illness or death.